nebez/nebez.github.io/content/posts/2018-01-10-lorem-ipsum/index.md

 ---
 title: "Lorem ipsum"
-description: "A post with some lorem in it to help blah blah"
+description: "A post with some lorem in it to help blah blah.
+Sometimes it can be multiple lines long because it's so full of text.
+Interesting stuff can go here!"
 date: "2018-01-10"
 categories:
   - "example"